 When weighing out prices, ask fertility clinics what is included in their packages and anything that is unclear.
 If you are considering two clinics and one appears to quote a higher price, but the fee covers the cost of blood work and ultrasound monitoring, know that you are comparing two completely different things.
 You may also decide to negotiate with a fertility clinic to see if you will get a better price.

 Travel cost is another important factor that you will have to consider.
-You may like a fertility clinic, and they may offer you a reasonable price, but if the cost of going there and the lost income due to taking a break from work wound counterbalance the benefits, then you may need to rethink this approach.
+You may like a fertility clinic, and they may offer you a reasonable price, but if the cost of going there and the lost income due to taking a break from work would counterbalance the benefits, then you may need to rethink this approach.

 2. Maximize Insurance for IVF by Understanding Your Benefits